Institute for Fetal Alcohol Spectrum Disorders Discovery (IFASDD)

 Clinical and support services for affected children and families are critical for those impacted by FASD.
 It is incredibly difficult for children living with FASD to get the necessary medical, behavioral, and educational services they need, in part because medical professionals are not adequately trained on FASD.
 The development of a universal coding system to classify FASD is an urgent need, as is better curricula and continuing education programs for medical, allied health professional, and mental health providers.
 Similarly, those in the fields of childhood education, special education, and juvenile justice need to be trained on how FASD may impact the children with whom they interact.

 Together we can jump start immediate action.
 Share in our vision of all children being born FASD-free.
 Contact us to get involved or donate today!

 Community Outreach & Advocacy

-Trainings are offered to a range of audiences in the San Diego region including physicians, nurses, social workers, psychologists, attorneys, probation officers, students, and educators.
-Topics include an overview of the FASD phenotype and clinical presentation, the neurobehavioral aspects and effects of prenatal alcohol exposure on educational functioning, and a summary of current research, interventions and parent perspectives.
-Our in-service workshops are specifically tailored to professionals working with communities affected by FASD, and custom designed for greatest impact.
+We offer trainings about FASD to a range of audiences in the San Diego region, including physicians, nurses, social workers, psychologists, attorneys, probation officers, students, and educators.
+Topics include an overview of FASD, its clinical presentation, the neurobehavioral aspects and effects of prenatal alcohol exposure on a child’s behavior and educational functioning, and a summary of current research, interventions, and parent perspectives.
+Our in-service workshops are specifically tailored to professionals working with communities affected by FASD.
 If you are interested in scheduling a FASD workshop, let us know by filling out our Workshop Request Form.